BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 ### Projects Metadata ###

-Return a list of projects that allow public participation, along with protocols
+Return a list of projects that allow public participation

 > /api/metadata/projects_metadata